About The Balanced Runner | About Jae Gruenke | About the Feldenkrais Method

 You may have read things about running form, technique, or biomechanics or even been coached about it or taught it by someone else already.
 You may have been to doctors, physios, osteos, massage therapists, or other practitioners for help with pain and injury.
 You may have tried switching to minimalist running shoes to try to run in a healthier way.
 But your problems may not have gone away.
 I specialize in helping people like you; in fact, my clients are all people like you.

-As a Feldenkrais practitioner I’m able to look at your running form, identify the ways you’re moving your whole body that create stress in the place you have pain or injury, and then help you feel what to do differently so your running form changes substantially, safely, and lastingly, even when you’re not thinking about it.
+As Feldenkrais practitioner I’m able to look at your running form, identify the ways you’re moving your whole body that create stress in the place you have pain or injury, and then help you feel what to do differently so your running form changes substantially, safely, and lastingly, even when you’re not thinking about it.
 As a result the pain goes away, the injury heals, and running feels like you’ve always wished it would.

 This process is quite gentle and safe for injured runners, so there’s no need to wait “until you’re better” to start.
 In fact, I have also worked with people who struggle to walk and I’ve had clients in their 80s and 90s and with such conditions as Parkinson’s, MS, and stroke, so rest assured I’ll be able to meet your needs.
-My satisfied runner clients have ranged from novice to elite, so I will be able to meet you at your current level of running.
+My satisfied runner clients have ranged from novice to world class, so I will be able to meet you at your current level of running.

 I founded The Balanced Runner in New York City in 2004 to bring the neuromuscular re-education techniques of the Feldenkrais Method of Movement Education to serve the needs of the running community.
 I trained three other Feldenkrais practitioners to work with runners the way I do and together we helped hundreds of runners and taught workshops to the Nike Central Park Track Club, the New York Road Runners Foundation Team for Kids, the New York Flyers, the Bridle Path Track Club, Columbia University, Williams College, and more.